-The TALQ consortium has just started the development of a specification of a management software interface for Outdoor Lighting Networks.
-The requirements for the TALQ specification have been defined, and are included in the TALQ Consortium Agreement as Annex A.
+The TALQ consortium has completed the development of a specification of a management software interface for Outdoor Lighting Networks mid-August 2013.

 On the TALQ Specification

 How can I get access to the TALQ Specification?

 The TALQ Specification is available to members of the TALQ Consortium, both Regular as well as Associate Members.

 What is the exact definition of the TALQ interface?

 The TALQ interface is an open software (application layer) protocol.
 It can be implemented in different devices that are used in the systems.
 The TALQ interface makes sure that different devices understand each other, since they talk the same “language”.

 The TALQ specification specifies an application language and protocol for operation and management of Outdoor Lighting Networks (OLN).
 This has been identified and confirmed by customers and key players in the lighting industry as one of the needs to be addressed to increase the market of OLN solutions

 What is the definition of an Outdoor Lighting Network (OLN)?

 A communication network of outdoor devices such as Light Points controllers, Gateways, Segment Controllers, Sensors, for purpose of saving energy and maintenance optimization.